0%

 Cataract surgery usually takes 8–15 minutes and involves:

+You remain awake, but sedatives can be provided if needed.
+No general anaesthetic is required.
 For patients with hearing devices, the main difference is how the team communicates throughout this short but important process.

 Challenges Hearing-Impaired Patients May Face And How Clinics Adapt